-Join Richard Harrington for an in-depth discussion in this video Choosing the right interval for shooting, part of Shooting a Time-Lapse Movie from a Window.
+Join Richard Harrington for an in-depth discussion in this video Choosing the right interval for shooting, part of Time-Lapse Video: Shooting From a Window.

 At some point you need to choose the interval settings, and there are a lot of things that could impact this.
 Remember, if you have not shot time lapse much before I'd encourage you to check out the in-depth class we have all about time lapse The Core Skills available here on lynda.com.
 But I'll recap some of the primary considerations.
 First off, you need to experiment with your camera and your intervalometer.
 Some intervalometers are going to measure the time that happens between the triggers.
 So if you wanted to shoot a five second exposure, you might have to set the intervalometer to ten seconds in order for the camera to take the shot, finish recording and then trigger the next one.